|

 about it -- you're not expected to be an expert.
 What the written test

-is useful for is that it ensures that you have first-pass familiarity
+is useful in that it ensures that you have first-pass familiarity

 with the subject.
 Then, when you actually go into the flight training